 “At Bellevue Hospital Center last week, a patient was placed in isolation, but it quickly became clear that he did not have Ebola.”

-Click here to read the full NYTs article “Patients’ Symptoms Raise Concern About Ebola in New York” by Denise Grady and Marc Santora.
+Click here to read the full New York Times article “Patients’ Symptoms Raise Concern About Ebola in New York” by Denise Grady and Marc Santora.

 Doctor, Did You Wash Your Hands? ™ provides information to consumers on understanding, managing and navigating health care options.